As You Sow

 Green America

 Green America is a not-for-profit membership organization founded in 1982.
-(We went by the name "Co-op America" until January 1, 2009.)
-Our mission is to harness economic power—the strength of consumers, investors, businesses, and the marketplace—to create a socially just and environmentally sustainable society.
+(They went by the name "Co-op America" until January 1, 2009.)
+Their mission is to harness economic power—the strength of consumers, investors, businesses, and the marketplace—to create a socially just and environmentally sustainable society.

 Our Vision